Sequential Choices, Option Values, and the Returns to Education: Introduction

 Our analysis presents several insights.
 We find substantial heterogeneity in the ex-ante returns by the level of schooling, track choice and individual ability.
-The estimates of \textit{average} ex-ante returns range from $-2\%$ for the 8th grade in the academic track for low-ability individuals up to $3\%$ for medium-ability for the 9th year in the vocational track.\footnote{A negative return to a choice alternative in our model reflects that an individual expects to receive a higher reward from another choice alternative; i.e., the respective choice alternative is thus not chosen.} Underlying this heterogeneity is a strong pattern of ability-related sorting into academic and vocational tracks.
+For low-ability individuals, our estimates of average ex-ante returns range between $-3\%$ at the 8th grade in the academic track and $3\%$ at the 9th year in the vocational track.\footnote{A negative return to a choice alternative in our model reflects that an individual expects to receive a higher reward from another choice alternative; i.e., the respective choice alternative is thus not chosen.} By comparison, both medium- and high-ability individuals have sizeable and positive returns to academic schooling, while high-ability individual have negative return at the 8th grade of vocational schooling.
+Underlying this heterogeneity is a strong pattern of \textit{ability-related sorting} into academic and vocational tracks.
 Indeed, the structure of the returns reflects the separation of the ability groups in the different schooling tracks at an early stage of the educational pathways.
-Decomposing the sources of ability-related sorting, we find that these patterns are explained by a combination of higher productivity-related rewards to academic track for high-ability types and distaste or weaker non-pecuniary rewards from vocational (academic) schooling for high-ability (low-ability) types.
-Moving beyond the averages, we document substantial heterogeneity in the \textit{distributions} of ex-ante returns, with more dispersion in returns at the earlier stages of the educational careers, in the academic track and among high-ability individuals.
-Comparing the \textit{ex-ante} and \textit{ex-post} returns to schooling tracks, we find that around 10\% of individuals face regret, as the realized returns in their chosen track end up being negative. \\
+Meanwhile, the relatively low average ex-ante returns for an extra schooling year reflect the presence of \textit{re-enrollment opportunities}, as many individuals who drop out early do re-enroll and complete further education later in their life-cycle.
+Moving beyond the averages, we document substantial heterogeneity in the \textit{distributions} of ex-ante returns, with more dispersion in returns at the earlier stages of the educational careers, in the academic track and among high-ability individuals.\\